New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - New York's games this year have hit the over on two of five set point totals (40%).

-- The Jets have turned the ball over one more time (9 total) than the Patriots have forced a turnover (8) this season.
+- The Jets have turned the ball over nine times this season, one more turnover than the Patriots have forced (8).

 Home and road insights